dampmukbup80664/dampmukbup/README.md

-The Backstreet Boys's self-titled debut album (1996) launched the boy band craze of the late 1990s, featuring hits like "Quit Playing Games (with My Heart)" and "Everybody (Backstreet's Back)."
+Pearl Jam's debut album "Ten" (1991) received critical acclaim and is considered one of the greatest rock albums of all time, featuring singles like "Alive" and "Jeremy."